ahthae/widebot/README.md

 2. In the OAuth2 section, enable the Bot scope and "Send Messages" and "Attach Files" bot permissions, then go to the generated URL and invite the bot to your server.

-3.

 4. Build and run the bot
 ```
 git clone --recursive https://github.com/tarrem/WideBot.git
 ```
-Place the bot token in token.txt
+Put the bot token into token.txt
 ```
 mkdir build && cd build
 cmake ..